alexjvr1/Velocity2020/03_DepthEstimate.md

 6   6 totDepth.mode  1000

-FULL <- LR75.4.melt[which(LR75.4.melt$value==1000),]  #select only the loci with missing data ggplot(FULL, aes(pos, colour=variable))+geom_histogram(bins=60) #each bin is ~100kb
+FULL <- LR75.4.melt[which(LR75.4.melt$value==1000),]  #select only the loci with missing data FULL$value <- FULL$value/1000  ##to turn into counts of positions without data in the windows that we'll plot ggplot(FULL, aes(pos, colour=variable))+geom_histogram(bins=60) #each bin is ~100kb
 ```